Governor's Arts Award Categories

 Recognizes an individual who has played a sustained role in the advancement, direction, or management of a New Hampshire nonprofit arts organization.
 Examples include an Executive Director, Artistic Director or Board President.

 Folk Heritage Award:

 Recognizes a New Hampshire traditional folk artist who has made a significant contribution to his or her art form and the cultural community, reflecting a lifetime of achievement.
 Traditional art forms are those art forms, passed informally from generation to generation, that reflect the culture of a particular community defined by ethnic heritage, occupational, religious, geographic, or familial groups.

 Lotte Jacobi Living Treasure Award:

 Recognizes a professional New Hampshire artist, in any discipline, who has made a significant contribution to his or her art form and to the arts community of New Hampshire, reflecting a lifetime of achievement.
-This award is named after the late Johanna Alexandra (Lotte) Jacobi (1896-1990), a photographer of great national and international renown.
-Born in Germany, she immigrated to the United States and spent her latter years as a resident of Deering, NH.
+This award is named for the late Johanna Alexandra (Lotte) Jacobi (1896-1990), a photographer of great national and international renown.
+Jacobi emigrated from her native Germany to the United States and spent her later years as a resident of Deering, New Hampshire.